bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 ```
 {% endraw %}

-You can also use a page's front matter variables in other places like layouts or includes, and you can even reference those variables in loops through pages or as part of more complex queries (see [Liquid filters](/docs/liquid/filters/) for more information).
+You can also use a document's front matter variables in other places like layouts, and
+you can even reference those variables in loops through documents or as part of more
+complex queries (see [Liquid filters](/docs/liquid/filters/) for more information).

 ## Predefined Variables for Posts

-These are available out-of-the-box to be used in the front matter for a post.
+For documents in the `posts` collection, these variables are available out-of-the-box:

 <table class="settings biggest-output">
   <thead>